platformsh-templates/migrate-region-script/README.md

 # Platform.sh Project Migration
-This utility allows very ealsy to transfer project from one Platform.sh instance to another.
+This utility allows very ealsy to transfer project from one Platform.sh instance/region to another and change organization.

 ## Requirements
 1. You need to have installed [Platform.sh CLI](https://docs.platform.sh/gettingstarted/cli.html)